SelectLOL1/BeagleBoneBlack_PRU_PowerMeter/README.md

 # Usage

+Only the files in the `allChannelSampling` folder will be needed for the final usage case.

 ## Client Side

 The Client in this context is the BeagleBone.
 The BeagleBone is sampling, filtering and calculationg for every channel.
 In the end it will send a string containing the Channel number and its Value in Watts over a socket. (allChannelSampling/sevenChannelSampler.py for all channels)